 Beginning in February 2015 Artspace relaunched the non-residential studio program as free for artists.
 This new initiative acknowledges both the necessity for a studio program in Sydney that offers free space for artists, and the capacity to further support artists by leveraging important professional development opportunities through curatorial advocacy.
 This program lays the foundations for a more dynamic relationship between artists and Artspace programs and networks.
 Over six years, Artspace will engage 42 artists across different generations and art forms to undertake one-year residencies.
 This initiative places access, generosity and experimentation at the core of Artspace’s programming and operational activities.
 With its focus on curatorial advocacy, Artspace connects artists and audiences with vital national and international discourses.
 The inaugural One Year Studio Artists for 2015 include: Khadim Ali, Hany Armanious, Kelly Doley, Nick Dorey, Mikala Dwyer, Clare Milledge and Tim Silver.

 Also launching this year, the International Visitors program, presented in partnership with UNSW | Art & Design, connects Australian artists with international networks to provide a critical context and space for the creation of new work.

 Artspace also runs a residential studio program for visiting national and international artists through a number of partnerships.
-Current Residential Studio Artists include: Michelle Ussher (VIC), Eve Fowler (USA) and Kristin Nelson (Canada), Casey Legler (USA), Barbara Knezevic (UK, AUS), Guo Jian (CHN, AUS), Jess Johnson (AUS) and Anthea Behm (USA, AUS).
+2015 Residential Studio Artists include: Michelle Ussher (UK, AUS), Eve Fowler (USA), Kristin Nelson (Canada), Casey Legler (USA), Barbara Knezevic (UK, AUS), Guo Jian (CHN, AUS), Jess Johnson (AUS) and Anthea Behm (USA, AUS).